archfirst/node-es6-rest-template/README.md

 (a.k.a. the
 [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/)):

--   The `adapter` layer _adapts_ interactions from the external world to the service layer.
-This layer contains REST adapters.
+-   `routes:` This is the adapter layer of the Hexagonal Architecture.
+It adapts the HTTP transforms the HTTP requests from the external world to the service layer and transforms the objects returned by the service layer to HTTP responses.

--   The `service` layer coordinates high-level activities such as creation of domain objects and asking them to perform tasks requested by the external world.
+-   `services`: The service layer coordinates high-level activities such as creation of domain objects and asking them to perform tasks requested by the external world.
 It interacts with the repository layer to save and restore objects.

--   The `repository` layer is responsible for persisting domain objects and performing CRUD operations on them.
-Note that this implementation uses in-memory persistence but it can be easily modified to use a relational or NoSQL database for persistence.
+-   `repositories`: The repository layer is responsible for persisting domain objects and performing CRUD operations on them.
+This template uses in-memory persistence, however it can be easily replaced to use a relational or NoSQL database.

 -   The `utils` folder contains useful utilities and helpers.